EYHN/hexo-helper-live2d/README.md

 - `verticalOffset`: The offset of the bottom.
 Change this variable to adjust the position of model.  *( real ) default: -20*
 - `className`: The class name of the `<canvas>` element.  *( string ) default: live2d*
 - `id`: The ID of the `<canvas>` element.  *( string ) default: live2dcanvas*
+- `deviceJsSource`: The source of the current-device script.  *( local / official / string ) default: local*
+  - We have three options to choose:
+  - `local`: **Default, highly recommended.** Use the local version of script.
+Compressed using webpack.
+  - `official`: Use the official link. [https://unpkg.com/current-device/umd/current-device.min.js](https://unpkg.com/current-device/umd/current-device.min.js)
+  - `(your CDN url path)`: put your own CDN path here, must contain `.js`.

 ## Custom model